-Park Foster Care is committed to supporting its staff and foster carers to play an active role in their own learning and development.
-Park provides local venues and expects foster carers to use these opportunities as a platform for learning which requires involvement, energy and commitment to support carers to evolve as practitioners.

-Park Foster Care will;

-- Provide Skills to Foster Training to applicants; - Provide a Prepare to Care group while applicants are going through the assessment process. - Provide Induction Training for newly approved foster carers, which will also be available to existing foster carers who wish to 'refresh'; - Support will be provided with completing Training Support and Development Standards for Foster Care; - Provide mandatory core training sessions, the details of which are outlined in this programme: Safeguarding & Safer Caring, Valuing Diversity, Recording & Reporting, Promoting Fostered Children & Young People's Health & Healthy Living or Cared for children & Health, Promoting Education, CSE and internet; First Aid 2 days. - There will then be available courses that maintain carers learning and refresh their knowledge on an annual basis, this is a requirement under the legislation.
-Park will collate learning and development need through the foster carer review process which will shape the training programme;

-- Training is provided via online courses with some offered face to face and some over Zoom/Teams. - In addition we will hold monthly (but not in August) foster carer support groups which will include a reflective practice session; - All foster carers and staff will be required to attend training on how to understand the elements of therapeutic parenting and how this supports good management of behaviour through Park's Parenting Approach programme and follow up courses, which builds on developing knowledge and skills; - First Aid Training is a mandatory requirement for all foster carers, training will be provided by Park Foster Care; - We will provide additional advanced courses, which will reflect the needs of the foster carer group and themes emerging in children services; - Park Foster Care will provide each foster carer with a personalised training plan, which they are expected to attend, unless there are exceptional circumstances and they must inform the training administrator and their supervising social worker.
+Park Foster Care is committed to supporting its staff and foster parents to play an active role in their own learning and development.
+Park provides local venues and expects foster parents to use these opportunities as a platform for learning which requires involvement, energy and commitment to support foster parents to evolve as practitioners.
+Park Foster Care will; - Provide Skills to Foster Training to applicants; - Provide a Prepare to Care group while applicants are going through the assessment process. - Provide Induction Training for newly approved foster parents, which will also be available to existing foster parents who wish to 'refresh'; - Support will be provided with completing Training Support and Development Standards for Foster Care; Statement of Purpose Page 14 of 28 - Provide mandatory core training sessions, the details of which are outlined in this programme: Safeguarding & Safer Caring, Valuing Diversity, Recording & Reporting, Promoting Fostered Children & Young People's Health & Healthy Living or Cared for children & Health, Promoting Education, CSE and internet; First Aid 2 days. - There will then be available courses that maintain carers learning and refresh their knowledge on an annual basis, this is a requirement under the legislation.
+Park will collate learning and development need through the foster parent review process which will shape the training programme; - Training is provided via online courses with some offered face to face and some over Zoom/Teams. - In addition, we will hold monthly (but not in August) foster parent support groups which will include a reflective practice session; - All foster parents and staff will be required to attend training on how to understand the elements of therapeutic parenting and how this supports good management of behaviour through Park's Parenting Approach programme and follow up courses, which builds on developing knowledge and skills; - First Aid Training is a mandatory requirement for all foster parents, training will be provided by Park Foster Care; - We will provide additional advanced courses, which will reflect the needs of the foster parent group and themes emerging in children services; - Park Foster Care will provide each foster parent with a personalised training plan, which they are expected to attend, unless there are exceptional circumstances and they must inform the training administrator and their supervising social worker.
 Park Foster Care expects: